Cleveland Browns vs. Minnesota Vikings NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Over/under insights

-- Cleveland has combined with its opponents to score more than 51.5 points just twice this year.
+- Cleveland has combined with its opponents to score more than 52 points only two times this season.

-- Sunday's over/under is 6.2 points lower than the two team's combined 57.7 points per game average.
+- Sunday's total is 5.7 points lower than the two team's combined 57.7 points per game average.

-- The 46 combined points per game that these two squads have allowed this season are 5.5 fewer than the 51.5 total in this contest.
+- The 46 combined points per game that these two squads have allowed this season are six fewer than the 52 total in this contest.

-- The Browns and their opponents score an average of 49.2 points per game, 2.3 fewer than Sunday's total.
+- Browns games have an average total of 49.2 points this season, 2.8 fewer than Sunday's over/under.

 Browns stats and trends